 One of the first things that can help with outages is having redundant services put in place for the critical links in the WAN.

-There are a couple of ways to implement redundant services.
-One way is to implement a second service that has the same amount of bandwidth available that will automatically kick into action in the event that the primary link fails.
-This method can be very expensive, and essentially you are paying for something that may never be used.
+One way to set up a redundancy for your business is to implement a second service.
+This second service would have the same amount of bandwidth available and would automatically kick into action in the event that the primary link fails.
+This method can be very expensive as, for the most part, you’re essentially paying for something that may never be used.

-Multi-site businesses need to have a solid business continuity plan and if lower bandwidth redundant services are implemented, they need to be referenced in the business continuity plan along with which applications are essential to keep the business moving.
+Multi-site businesses need to have a solid business continuity plan, and if lower bandwidth redundant services are implemented, they need to be referenced in the business continuity plan along with which applications are essential to keep the business moving.